 What is the risk?

 How does Pact manage this risk?

-Impact at 30 June 2020 Pact has variable Utilises interest rate At 30 June 2020, the Group hedge cover is 36% interest rate debt, swaps to lock in the (2019: 51%) of its long-term variable debt excluding and therefore amount of interest that working capital facilities. if interest rates increase, the amount of interest Pact is required to pay would also increase.
-Pact will be required to pay.
-Considers alternative financing and mix of fixed and variable debt, as Sensitivity analysis performed by the Group showed that a +1 percentage point movement in AUD interest rates would reduce net profit after tax by \$2.5 million and increase equity by \$1.2 million (2019: \$0.9 million reduction in net profit after tax and increase equity by \$0.3 million). appropriate.
+Impact at 30 June 2020

+Pact has variable interest rate debt, and therefore if interest rates increase, the amount of interest Pact is required to pay would also increase.

+Utilises interest rate swaps to lock in the amount of interest that Pact will be required to pay.

+Considers alternative financing and mix of fixed and variable debt, as appropriate.
+At 30 June 2020, the Group hedge cover is 36% (2019: 51%) of its long term variable debt excluding working capital facilities.

+Sensitivity analysis performed by the Group showed that a +1 percentage point movement in AUD interest rates would reduce net profit after tax by \$2.5 million and increase equity by \$1.2 million (2019: \$0.9 million reduction in net profit after tax and increase equity by \$0.3 million).

 Sensitivity analysis performed by the Group showed that a +1 percentage point movement in NZD interest rates would reduce net profit after tax by \$1.1 million and reduce equity by \$0.2 million (2019: \$0.9 million reduction in net profit after tax and increase equity by \$0.3 million).
 (2019: \$1.4 million reduction in net profit after tax and equity).

 Sensitivity analysis performed by the Group showed that a +1 percentage point movement in USD interest rates would reduce net profit after tax and equity by \$0.5 million (2019: \$0.4 million).

-(1) The impact of a +/- 1% movement in interest rates was determined based on the Group's mix of debt, credit standing with finance institutions, the level of debt that is expected to be renewed and economic forecasters' expectations.